-The recent scrapping of the default retirement age is thought to be helping the inclusion in the workplace of ageing workers, while improved health in later life could also be responsible, says Aviva.
+The scrapping of the default retirement age helps with the inclusion in the workplace of ageing workers.
+And improved health in later life could also be responsible, says Aviva.

-With increases in the state pension age on the horizon combined with the rising cost of living, there are concerns that older people are staying in employment for longer out of necessity and not choice.
+There are also concerns that older people are staying in employment out of necessity and not choice.

 Occupational health and safety is about protecting the health and modifying the work to suit the person.

-With more ageing workers staying in work, focus on what they can do from a practical assessment and not applying arbitrary standards based on fear, myths and health misinformation.
+With more ageing workers staying in work, we need to ask on what they can do from a practical assessment and not applying arbitrary standards based on fear, myths and health misinformation.

-Already we are beginning to see more and more focus on ageing workers problems in the workplace, problems such as musculoskeletal issues and increased long-term absence.
+Already we are beginning to see more workplace focus on problems such as musculoskeletal issues and increased long-term absence.

-The HSE has produced a research document on this, called Age and Employment research which dispels many of the myths about older workers and is a must for occupational health professionals and HR for reference purposes, especially when considering the implications of ageism under the relatively new Equality Act.
+The HSE has produced a research document on this, called Age and Employment research which dispels many of the myths about older workers and is a must for occupational health professionals and HR; especially when considering the implications of ageism under the Equality Act.

-Or that diabetes has shown an increase in prevalence, almost doubling in adults between 1994-2006 and obesity levels have also increased markedly since 1994?
+- And diabetes has almost doubled in adults between 1994-2006 and obesity levels have also increased since 1994

 Age is a complex issue in different types of workplaces too.
-Consider the different issues of having an ageing worker in either a blue collar or white collar job – the health problems and solutions can be quite different, especially with the increasing mental health issues which are already having a dramatic influence on absence, will dementia and Alzheimer’s Disease come into the equation more now?
+Consider the difference between an ageing worker in a blue-collar or white-collar job?
+Health problems and solutions are different, especially with the increasing mental health issues in the normal population.
+These are already having a dramatic influence on absence.
+Will dementia and Alzheimer’s Disease come into the equation more now?

 Ageing Workers tops the 1 million mark

-The ONS said both the employment rate, and a number of people in work for this age group is the highest since comparable records began in 1992.
-It puts the rise down to both more people staying on in work, and there were more people of this age group in the population as life expectancy rises.
+The report says both the employment rate, and a number of people in work for this age group, is the highest since comparable records began in 1992.
+The rise due to more people staying on in work, and there were more people in this age group now, as life expectancy rises.

-ONS tells us that over the last 50 years (1960-2010) the average life span has increased by around 10 years for a man and 8 years for a woman.
-Although older, experienced workers can be beneficial to businesses and workers, it will mean employers needing to take a more proactive approach to managing employee health.
-Steve Lowe, a retirement income specialist, added that it is “vital” to encourage those approaching retirement age to “properly plan for stopping work so they can make the most of their precious pension savings and other assets”.
+Over the last 50 years (1960-2010) the average life span has increased by 10 years for a man and 8 years for a woman.
+And older, experienced workers can be beneficial to businesses and workers.
+So employers need a more proactive approach to managing employee health.

 Occupational health is well placed to deal with health issues in all sorts of work, to help with retirement programmes, assessment of fitness to work and to run on site health promotion and workplace well-being programmes to change poor health behaviours and encouraging healthy lifestyles early on.